 The NSAA and Purgatory Resort support the use of snowsports helmets.

-Take a look around and you’ll notice that all Purgatory employees who on the slopes are wearing helmets.
+Take a look around and you’ll notice that all Purgatory employees who are on the slopes are wearing helmets.
 All Purgatory Snowsports School children’s lessons have a mandatory helmet rule.
 In addition, we make helmets easy and affordable to rent along with equipment rentals.

 For more information including research on helmet safety, visit Lids on Kids www.lidsonkids.org